apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**McConnell invokes his wife’s name to slam Trump’s controversial immigrant remarks**
+**Lilly, Novo's bet on heart disease starts to take shape, and 2024 could be a pivotal year for their GLP-1s**

-You can read more about it [here](https://thehill.com/homenews/4368167-mcconnell-invokes-wifes-name-trump-condemnation-of-immigrants/).
+You can read more about it [here](https://endpts.com/lilly-novos-bet-on-heart-disease-starts-to-take-shape-and-2024-could-be-a-pivotal-year-for-their-glp-1s/).

 ## Requirements
 - Python 3.8